raulval/raulval/README.md

   </tr>
   <tr>
     <td align="left">
       Hello!
 I'm a <strong>front-end/mobile developer</strong> enthusiastic about new technologies.
-I hold a degree in <strong>Software Engineering</strong> from UTFPR and am currently working as a Front-End Developer at Luby.
+I hold a degree in <strong>Software Engineering</strong> from UTFPR and am currently working as a React Native Developer at Fully (Prudential).
 At the moment, I am exploring the potential of <strong>Next.js</strong> and <strong>React Native + Expo</strong> to create high-quality web and mobile applications.
 I believe that technology has the power to transform the world, and I am always <strong>seeking to learn</strong> and <strong>develop myself</strong>.
     </td>
   </tr>
 </table>